tikv/rfcs/text/2020-01-30-key-spaces.md

 #### FoundationDB directories

-The database I know of that is operationally similar to TiKV is FoundationDB.
-FoundationDB has had this feature for a long time.
+FoundationDB (FDB) is operationally similar to TiKV.
+FDB has had this feature for a long time.
-FoundationDB has a tuple layer which is a convenience for creating key prefixes.
+FDB has a tuple layer which is a convenience for creating key prefixes.
 On top of that, they have subspaces, which is specifically designed for prefixes for key space managment.
 In addition, they have a directory layer.
 The directory layer abstracts away actual key prefixes, usess a compressed key prefix, and has some hierarcrhy abilities for organizing data.